 20 Top Things to do in San Francisco

 After spending a lot of time in one of the most beautiful cities in California, if not the world, we wanted to bring our readers a list of the top things we did in San Francisco.
-Some are conventional touristy activities and sites, some are relatively hidden giving an all-around experience of SF, CA.
+Some are conventional touristy activities and sites, and some are relatively hidden gems, giving an all-round experience of San Fransicso, California.

 Visiting Alcatraz Island is number one on our list of the top things to do in San Francisco.
 The former prison, which is probably the most famous prison in the world, is now owned by the US National Park Service.